-A forex broker, also known as a retail forex broker, or currency trading broker, in modern financial and commercial trading means an intermediary who buys and sells a particular asset or assets for a commission.
-Thus, a broker may be thought of as a salesman of financial assets.
-The origin of the term is unclear, though it is thought to stem from old French.
+A forex broker, also known as a retail forex broker or currency trading broker, is an intermediary who buys and sells currency pairs for a commission.
+A broker may be thought of as a financial services practitioner or as a salesman of assets.
+Although the origin of the term is unclear, it is thought to stem from old French.

-The role of the broker has commonly been found in equities, commodities, derivatives and even insurance and real estate markets since the beginning of the modern era.
-And until the dawn of the internet age, most brokers operated by phone.
+Since the beginning of the modern trading era, the role of the broker has commonly been found in equities, commodities, derivatives and even insurance and real estate markets.
+And, until the dawn of the internet age, most brokers operated by phone.
 Clients could phone in their orders of trades, and brokers would buy and sell assets on behalf of their client's accounts for a percentage-based commission.

-A key concept for modern individual traders is retail forex.
-Traditionally, foreign exchange has been traded on the interbank market by larger clients such as importers, exporters, banks and multinational corporations who need to trade currencies for commercial purposes and hedging against international currency risks.
+A key concept for modern individual traders is the retail foreign exchange market (forex).
+Traditionally, foreign exchange has been traded on the interbank market by larger clients such as importers, exporters, banks and multinational corporations.
+Each of these institutional participants have a need to trade currencies for commercial purposes or to hedge against international currency risks.

 Retail forex is forex that is traded through dealers, often by smaller or individual investors.
 These firms are also known by the term "retail aggregators."
 Retail forex trading began to become popularised in the late 1990s with the emergence of internet-based financial trading.
 At that time, retail forex brokers and dealers went into business to allow smaller traders to get into markets that were previously limited to large-scale businesses and financial institutions.